-Re-imagining the 2030 manufacturing workplace: Way beyond automation
+Re-imagining the 2030 manufacturing workplace: way beyond automation

-Over a fifth of the world’s workforce – including 128.9 million people in China and 16.4 million Americans – are employed in manufacturing.1 The sector accounts for roughly 16% of the world’s aggregated economic activity2, and 27% of China’s GDP.
-From its roots in Europe’s 18th century Industrial Revolution, to China’s industrialization from the 1980s, and into production methodologies incorporating Lean and continuous improvement thinking, manufacturing has always been changing.
-Now, on the cusp of its next evolution, Industry 4.0 – embracing the Internet-of-Things (IoT) and digitization’s next leap – people who work in and lead production environments must face new and complex challenges.
+Over a fifth of the world’s workforce – including 128.9 million people in China and 16.4 million Americans – are employed in manufacturing1.
+The sector accounts for roughly 16% of the world’s aggregated economic activity2, and 27% of China’s GDP.
+From its roots in Europe’s 18th century Industrial Revolution, to China’s industrialisation from the 1980s, and into production methodologies incorporating Lean and continuous improvement thinking, manufacturing has always been changing.
+Now, on the cusp of its next evolution, Industry 4.0 – embracing the Internet-of-Things (IoT) and digitisation’s next leap – people who work in and lead production environments must face new and complex challenges.

 Converging factors – global megatrends as well as economic volatility and flux within individual countries and regions – are transforming all aspects of life and impacting manufacturing companies and their workforces.
 Management teams, from the C-Suite to factory-floor shop stewards, will need to adopt change management skills in re-engineering workforces and maintaining tight strategic alignment in the context of rising geopolitical and economic uncertainty, and volatility in consumer- and capital markets.